deweyjose/push2d2/README.md

 In the images below we see a clockwise rotation as phase B leads phase A.
 We'd see the opposite, A lead phase B if the shaft was rotating counterclockwise.
-As the encoder rotates the RPI detects changes in the GPIO pin status and either decrements or increments a count, which can then be transformed into degrees - we know the total count per revolution.
+As the encoder rotates the RPI detects changes in the GPIO pin status and either decrements or increments a count, which can then be transformed into degrees as we know the totaly count per single revolution of the shaft.

 <img src="docs/img/quadrature.jpg" width="300">